-URBAN [tiny] TALKS is a series of speeches and discussions with the protagonists of the on-going urban revolution in Berlin.
-The city, starting with the falling of the wall in 1989, has become the symbol of civic virtue, urban activism and participatory design processes.
+URBAN [tiny] TALKS is a series of speeches and discussions with the protagonists of the on-going urban revolution in Berlin and in other European cities.
+Starting with the falling of the wall in 1989, Berlin has become the symbol of civic virtue, urban activism and participatory design processes.

 «What projects are you involved in and how are you personally contributing to the developing process of the city?»; «Where does your inspiration come from and how are you inspiring others?»; «What is your vision of the city in twenty years?».
 During a relaxing aperitivo time, Leonardo Di Chiara will invite guests from the Berlin scene to answer these questions.
-Location of the talks is aVOID tiny house at Bauhaus Campus Berlin (klingelhöferstraße 14).
+Location of the talks is aVOID tiny house (check where it is located at the specific date of the event, the house is on wheels and it moves!).
 In front of a [tiny] audience of 15 people and a broader public watching the event via live streaming from their comfortable sofa, the speakers will let us into their personal story as urban activists.
 They will tell us more about their current involvement in shaping the Berlin of the future.
 At the end of the talk will follow a short discussion panel where the audience is invited to participate.

 1° U[t]T (Berlin, 05/12/17 at Bauhaus Campus) | Radbahn, a bottom-up cycling lane